Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

-We simulated this test in a three-dimensional square box of side $L=1$~and total number of particles $N=100^3$~settled in a glass-like configuration.
-The mass of all the particles was the same, resulting in an homogeneous initial density profile with $\rho=1\pm 0.005$.
+We simulated this test in a three-dimensional square box of side $L=1$ and total number of particles $N=100^3$ arranged in a glass-like configuration.
+The mass of all the particles was the same, resulting in an homogeneous initial density profile with \mbox{$\rho=1\pm 0.005$}.
 The explosion was initiated at the center of the box by depositing an amount of energy $\Delta U=1$.
 That energy was spread following a Gaussian profile with characteristic width $\delta=0.1$.

-To investigate the dependence of the errors $E_{1,2}$ (Eqs.~\ref{errorE1} and \ref{errorE2}) with respect the VE estimator choice and $\sigma$, we calculated the $L_1$~errors in the shocked region\footnote{Defined as the volume with specific internal energy $ u(t)\le 0.1$} as in Sec.~\ref{subsec:isobaric}, Eq.~(\ref{L1Isobaric}).
+To investigate the dependence of the errors $E_{1,2}$ (Eqs.~\ref{errorE1} and \ref{errorE2}) with respect the VEs estimator choice and $\sigma$, we calculated the $L_1$ errors in the shocked region\footnote{Defined as the volume with specific internal energy $ u(t)\ge 0.1$} with Eq.~(\ref{L1E_1E_2}).

 The outcome of the simulations is summarized in Table~\ref{sedovtable} and Figs.~\ref{fig:sedov_1}, \ref{fig:sedov_2}, and \ref{fig:sedov_3}.
 The best results were obtained in those models which incorporate the improved VEs.
 Unlike in the hydrostatic square test, the particular value adopted for the magnitude $\sigma$ plays a secondary role in the Sedov test.
-Figure~\ref{fig:sedov_1} shows the profiles of density at t=0.09 for models $S_4$~and $S_8$.
-In both cases the self-adaptive algorithm to estimate $\sigma$ was active.
-The best match with the analytic profile (green line) was obtained with $X_a=m_a/\rho^0_a$, not only in the peak values, which were much better reproduced, but also in the width of the shock front.
-The relative errors of the maximum density with respect to the analytical value at $t=0.09$ are $\simeq 16\%$~and $\simeq 7\%$ for the standard ($S_4$) and improved VEs ($S_8$), respectively.
+Figure~\ref{fig:sedov_1} shows the profiles of density at t=0.09 for models $S_4$ and $S_8$.
+In both cases, the self-adaptive algorithm to estimate $\sigma$ was active.
+The best match with the analytic profile (black line) was obtained with $X_a=m_a/\rho^0_a$, not only in the peak values, which were better reproduced, but also in the width of the shock front.
+The relative errors of the maximum density with respect to the analytical value at $t=0.09$ are $\simeq 16\%$ and $\simeq 7\%$ for the standard ($S_4$) and improved VEs ($S_8$), respectively.
 Figure~\ref{fig:sedov_2} shows the distribution of the averaged $\sigma$ in a thin slice along the system for model $S_8$.
-As it can be seen, the value of $\sigma$ self-adapts so that it approaches to 1 across the shock front and it almost vanishes far from it.
+As it can be seen, the value of $\sigma$ self-adapts so that it approaches to 1 across the shock front, goes down to $\simeq 0.5$ in the post-shock region and vanishes in the central region.